 The Dolphin School supports and delivers a firm commitment to developing and upholding British Values.

-The Dolphin School has an active School Learning Council.
+The Dolphin School has an active Student Parliament.
 Each year the classes (from year 1 upwards) go through a democratic system to elect pupils who will represent their voice within the school.
-The School learning council meet with Senior Leaders and Governors to support shaping events and learning in the school.
+The Student Parliament meet with Senior Leaders and Governors to support shaping events and learning in the school.

 The rule of law

 Our three values underpin our behaviour system – we want to see our children being respectful, responsible, resilient and curious.
 Our behaviour focuses on how we treat other children and adults, how we treat our school and its environment and how we learn in lessons.
 If children do not follow the school rules then there are consequences for their behaviour.
 Children are explained the reasons and values behind these rules.

 The school has good links with the local PCSO (Police, community support officer) and local police who come and speak to the children about the rule of law.

 Within school, pupils are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
 As a school we educate and provide boundaries for young pupils to make choices safely, through provision of a safe environment and empowering education.
 Pupils are encouraged to know, understand and exercise their rights and personal freedoms and advised how to exercise these safely, for example through our E-Safety and PSHE lessons.
 Whether it be through choice of learning challenge, of how they record, of participation in our numerous extra-curricular clubs and opportunities, pupils are given the freedom to make choices.